anasfirly20/test-farmbyte/README.md

 ## API KEY

-1. Register an account from the <a href="https://openweathermap.org/" target="_blank">OpenWeatherMap's website</a>
+1. Register an account from the <a href="https://openweathermap.org/" target="_blank">OpenWeatherMap's website</a>.
-2. Login to your account, on the top right dropdown, go to `My API keys` to generate the `API KEY`
+2. Login to your account, on the top right dropdown, go to `My API keys` to generate the `API KEY`.